-This article was written by Lauren Gammer, J.D., student attorney, Public Health Law Clinic, University of Maryland Carey School of Law, and reviewed by Kathi Hoke, J.D., Director, Network for Public Health Law-Eastern Region.
+This document was developed by Kathleen Hoke, J.D., Director, Network for Public Health Law - Eastern Region and Professor at the University of Maryland Carey School of Law.
 The Network promotes public health and health equity through non-partisan educational resources and technical assistance.
 These materials provided are provided solely for educational purposes and do not constitute legal advice.
 The Network's provision of these materials does not create an attorney-client relationship with you or any other person and is subject to the Network's Disclaimer.